ircv3/ircv3-specifications/extensions/resume.md

 - User modes.
 - Logged-in user account.

-Session information that SHOULD NOT be applied from the old client and replayed includes:
+Session information that MUST NOT be applied from the old client and replayed includes:

 - Enabled client capabilities.
+- The old client's resume token (after completing the resume request, this token is thrown away).

 If the resume request is unsuccessful, the server continues as though the new client is a normal client joining the server.